wanghongsheng01/HelloPatternDesign/README.md

     ./main

 # Motive
 A designer thinks about how to create `flexible` designs that are maintainable and that can `cope with change`.
-One of the secrets to <br>
+One of the secrets<br>
-creating maintainable OO systems is thinking about how they might change in the future and these principles address those issues.
+to creating maintainable OO systems is thinking about how they might change in the future and these principles address those issues.

 # OO Principles
 * `Encapsulate` what `varies`
 * Favor `Composition` over Inheritence
 * `Program to Interfaces` rather than Implementations

+# How to learn Design Patterns?
+Design patterns don’t go directly into your code, they first go into your BRAIN.
+Once you’ve `loaded your brain` with a good working knowledge of patterns, you can then start to apply them to your new designs, and rework your old code when you find it’s `degrading into an inflexible` mess of code.